DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/kubernetes/03d-init-containers.markdown

 downloads: []
 ---

-Hai semuanya, di materi kali
+Hai semuanya, di materi kali kita akan membahas tentang Initialization of Containers dari suatu Pod.
+Init containers can contain utilities or setup scripts not present in an app image.

+You can specify init containers in the Pod specification alongside the `containers` array (which describes app containers).

 <!--more-->